Sanjay Nayak: Television

-Sanjay Nayak has written a script for prime time mega serial Mausi on ETV ORIYA for 150 episodes.
-He has directed mega serial Tike Khara Tike Chhai on Doordarshan Odia for 52 episodes.
+Sanjay Nayak has written a script for prime time serial Mausi on ETV ORIYA for 150 episodes.
+He has directed the serial Tike Khara Tike Chhai on Doordarshan Odia for 52 episodes.

 Awards

 Sanjay Nayak has been awarded the best director on multiple occasions along with awards in the category of best scriptwriter, best story writer in his film career.
 Prominently, he was awarded the Odisha Film State Award for his movie Pagala Karichi Paunji Tora.
 He has been awarded by 'Chalachitra Jagat' & 'Banichitra' as Best Director on 5 different occasions.
 Overall, Sanjay has received more than 100 awards from different organizations for his body of work.
 Notably, Sanjay Nayak was awarded an honorary doctorate in 2018 for his contributions to cinema in Odisha.
 A few of his awards are listed below: